DaviBaechtold/visao-computa/README.md

 sudo $(which python) run.py
 ```

-That's it!
 The project will automatically detect your camera, set up the virtual camera, and handle permissions.

 ## Features